U.S. visa photo 2x2

 Aim for head height around 72%.
 The recommended band on this page is 64% to 80%.
 Leave about 8% above the head, with an allowed range of 5% to 12%.

-The page also stores 600×600 px.
-If your source image is larger, solve the difference with crop and proportional scaling only; never stretch the portrait to hit the frame.
+This page also lists 600×600 px.
+If your source image is larger, solve the difference with crop and proportional scaling only; never stretch the portrait to fit the frame.

 - Physical requirement: 2×2 in / 50.8×50.8 mm